Tanya Holland: Teaching career

+Holland serves as the Consulting Chef on Stanford University's Dining Hall concept, Red Skillet Kitchen, and Senior Advisor to Stanford Residential & Dining Enterprises.

 Television appearances

 In 2017, Holland was a contestant on the 15th Season of Bravo TV's series Top Chef, an American reality show where she placed 9th out of 16.
 In 2020, Holland was the host of the OWN: Oprah Winfrey Network TV show "Tanya's Kitchen Table."
 The show aired from November 14 – December 26, 2020.